On the success probability of the quantum algorithm for the short DLP: Introduction

 By our bounds, the success probability can easily be pushed as high as~$1 - 10^{-10}$ for any short~$d$.
 This when performing at most~$3m$ group operations quantumly in the run, as in~\cite{ekera-pp}, for~$m$ the bit length of~$d$, and when requiring the classical post-processing to be feasible to perform in practice on an ordinary computer.
 Further\-more, the number of group operations that need to be performed quantumly can be reduced below what is possible with the simulations-based analysis and post-processing in~\cite{ekera-pp} without compromising the practicality of the post-processing.\footnote{Note that ${3m = m(1 + 2/s)}$ when ${s = 1}$.
 In practice, as explained in Sect.~\ref{sect:quantum-algorithm}, it suffices to perform ${m + 2 \ell}$ group operations when solving in a single run where ${\ell = m - \Delta}$ for small ${\Delta \in [0, m) \cap \mathbb Z}$.
 Selecting ${\Delta = 0}$ then corresponds to ${s = 1}$, whereas selecting ${\Delta > 0}$ corresponds to~$s$ being slightly larger than one.}

-A key to achieving these results is to efficiently perform a limited search in the classical post-processing by leveraging meet-in-the-middle techniques.
+A key to achieving these results is to efficiently perform a limited search in the classical post-processing by leveraging meet-in-the-middle or random-walk techniques.
 These techniques may be generalized to speed up other related classical post-processing algorithms that perform limited searches, such as those in~\cite{ekera-pp, ekera-general, ekera-success, ekera-revisiting}, both when making and not making tradeoffs.
+For further details, see App.~\ref{app:algorithms-generalizations}.

 Asymptotically, in the limit as the bit length~$m$ of~$d$ tends to infinity, the success probability tends to one if the limits on the search space are parameterized in~$m$ so that the complexity of the post-processing grows at most polynomially in~$m$.